nm0i/demoji/README.md

 Clone repo somewhere.

-Symlink desired menus from your ~/bin/ or ~/.local/bin/ direcrories, or any other directory from your $PATH:
+Symlink desired menus to your ~/bin/ or ~/.local/bin/ direcrories, or any other directory from your $PATH:

     cd ~/bin/